walterzenia/A-smart-Loan-default-hybrid-system/MODEL_ARCHITECTURE_FLOWCHART.md

 This hybrid system provides three specialized models:

-1. **Traditional Model**: Deep feature engineering from 11 base features → 487 features
+1. **Traditional Model**: Comprehensive feature engineering from 7 Home Credit datasets → 487 features
-2. **Behavioral Model**: Payment pattern analysis from 23 base features → 31 features
+2. **Behavioral Model**: Payment pattern analysis from 1 UCI dataset (23 columns) → 31 features
-3. **Ensemble Model**: Combined approach using both feature sets → 518 features
+3. **Ensemble Model**: Combined approach using all 8 datasets → 518 features

 Each model uses LightGBM for predictions and returns a probability (0-1) representing default risk, which is then classified into Low/Medium/High risk categories for actionable insights.